Universal Vessel Segmentation for Multi-Modality Retinal Images: Experiments

 \subsubsection{Evaluation}

-Seven diverse datasets are used for evaluation.
-For the CF modality, we use the public STARE \cite{Dataset-STARE}, ChaseDB1 \cite{Dataset-ChaseDB1} and HRF \cite{Dataset-HRF} datasets.
+Ten diverse datasets were used for evaluation.
+Their details can be found in \cref{tab:datasets_details}.
+For the CF modality, we use the public STARE \cite{Dataset-STARE}, ChaseDB1 \cite{Dataset-ChaseDB1}, and HRF \cite{Dataset-HRF} datasets.
 For MC modality, we use the public IOSTAR \cite{Dataset-IOSTAR} dataset.
-For FA, FAF and IR/NIR, we prepared three new datasets: JRCFA, JRCFAF and JRCIR.
-Each dataset has 40 768$\times$768 images, which is more than most of the commonly-used public retinal vessel segmentation (CF) datasets.
-The JRCFA and JRCFAF dataset consist 20 images from Heidelberg and 20 from Optos, respectively.
-The JRCIR dataset consists 40 Heidelberg (the only camera for this modality) images.
-All the vessel annotations are either labeled or carefully examined and refined by the retina experts in the UCSD Jacobs Retina Center (JRC).
-More information on the 7 datasets can be found in \cref{tab:main_tab}.
+For FA, FAF and IR/NIR, we prepared three new datasets: JRCFA, JRCFAF, and JRCIR.
+Each dataset has 40 768$\times$768 images, which is more than most of the commonly used public retinal vessel segmentation (CF) datasets.
+The JRCFA and JRCFAF datasets each consist of 20 images from Heidelberg and 20 from Optos, respectively.
+The JRCIR dataset consists of 40 Heidelberg (the only camera for this modality) images.
+All the vessel annotations are either labeled or carefully examined and refined by the retinal experts in the UCSD Jacobs Retina Center (JRC).
+Furthermore, we use an OCTA500-3M and an OCTA600-6M dataset \cite{Dataset-OCTA500} to evaluate the performance of the URVSM on OCTA in two different fields of view (3mm and 6mm).
+For the special UWF images (technically UWF refers to field-of-view rather than a distinct modality), we use the PRIME-FP20 (MC) dataset \cite{Dataset-PRIMEFP20}.
+In addition to the ten vessel segmentation datasets, we also evaluate our model qualitatively on the Optos MC images using images from our 150K database and on the Canon FA images from the CF-FA registration dataset \cite{Dataset-CFFA}.
+We provide preliminary insights in this paper (\cref{fig:intro}, \cref{fig:main_quali}), yet full evaluation requires the vessel labels (unavailable) and is left as future work.
+Additionally, we use the Massachusetts Roads \cite{data_road} (road segmentation in aerial imagery) and CREMI \cite{data_cremi} (extracellular boundary segmentation in electronic microscopy) datasets for the extended experiments on topological domain adaptation on more general curvilinear structure segmentation.
+The test set of Massachusetts Roads and all slices in volume C in CREMI were used for evaluation.